naimur978/ImageClassifierTensorflowLite/README.md

 </p>

 <p align = "center>
-            <h1>You can download this app from here :</h1> https://bit.ly/2Uppvy9
+            <b>You can download this app from here :</b> https://bit.ly/2Uppvy9
             </p>